-May 12, 2020 December 31, 2020
+December 31, 2021 December 31, 2020

-Volatility 60 % 50 %
+Volatility 50 % 50 %

-Stock price \$10.62 per share \$15.47 per share
+Stock price \$5.83 per share \$15.47 per share

-Credit spread 14.97 % 19.25 %
+Credit spread 15.93 % 19.25 %

-Term 4.97 years 4.34 years
+Term 3.34 years 4.34 years

 Dividend yield - % - %

-Risk-free rate 0.34 % 0.30 %
+Risk-free rate 1.02 % 0.30 %

-The following table sets forth a summary of changes in the fair value of Level 3 liabilities for the twelve months ended December 31, 2020 (in thousands):
+The following table sets forth a summary of changes in the fair value of Level 3 liabilities for the twelve months ended December 31, 2021 (in thousands):

-Balance as of December 31, 2019 Additions Conversions Change in fair value Balance as of December 31, 2020 Liabilities: Interest make-whole payment \$ \$ 4,582 \$ (281) \$ 597 \$ 4,898
+D Balance as of ecember 31, 2020 Additions Conversions Change in fair value Balance as of December 31, 2021 Liabilities: Interest make-whole payment \$ 4,898 \$ \$ (146) \$ (3,826) \$ 926

 The Company evaluated the 2025 Notes under ASC 815, Derivatives and Hedging, and identified an embedded derivative that required bifurcation.
-The embedded derivative is an interest make-whole payment that was valued at \$4.6 million on May 12, 2020.

-The estimated fair value of the interest make-whole derivative liability at the date of issuance was determined using significant assumptions which include an implied credit spread rate for notes with a similar term, the expected volatility and dividend yield of the Company's common stock and the risk-free interest rate.
+The embedded derivative is an interest make-whole payment The estimated fair values of the interest make-whole derivative liability at December 31, 2021 and December 31, 2020 were determined using significant assumptions which include an implied credit spread rate for notes with a similar term, the expected volatility and dividend yield of the Company's common stock and the risk-free interest rate.

-Changes in the fair value of the interest make-whole payment are included in the Company's consolidated statement of operations for the current fiscal year within other income, net.
-During the year ended December 31, 2020, certain holders of the 2025 Notes converted an aggregate of approximately \$13.5 million in principal amount of the 2025 Notes into shares of the Company's common stock in accordance with the terms of such notes and a portion of the embedded derivative was settled in shares of the Company's common stock resulting in \$0.3 million of the derivative liability being extinguished upon conversion.
-As of December 31, 2020, the embedded derivative had a fair value of \$4.9 million and a \$0.6 million loss on the change in fair value was recorded to other income (expense), net, on the consolidated statement of operations.
+Changes in the fair value of the interest make-whole payment are included in the Company's consolidated statement of operations for the current fiscal year within other income (expense), net.
+During the year ended December 31, 2021, certain holders of the 2025 Notes converted an aggregate of approximately \$5.0 million in principal amount of the 2025 Notes into shares of the Company's common stock in accordance with the terms of such notes and a portion of the embedded derivative was settled in shares of the Company's common stock resulting in \$0.1 million of the derivative liability being extinguished upon conversion.
+As of December 31, 2021 and 2020 the embedded derivative had a fair value of \$0.9 million and \$4.9 million, respectively.
+For the years ended December 31, 2021 and 2020 the Company recorded to other income (expense), net, on the consolidated statement of operations a \$3.8 million gain and \$0.6 million loss, respectively, on the change in fair value.

-During the years ended December 31, 2020 and 2019, there were no transfers between the levels within the fair value hierarchy.
+During the years ended December 31, 2021 and 2020, there were no transfers between the levels within the fair value hierarchy.